SoftwareHeritage/swhapguide/SWHAP@Paris.md

 MF: Should we create a metafolder for the code items?
 MF: I think we need to keep separate the `additional_materials` for non code items (collect and curate), and a dedicated `software story` folder for _presenting_ both code + additional material
+MF: I think the actors.md file is confusing.
+Is it a project metadata file, recording curators ?
+Or is a data file, recording historical information about who contributed to the software.
+I think these should be two separate things.

 <!--
 The guidelines to fill this part are given in the template itself.
 (MF: I think we should include part of it in the guide, otherwise not clear when is the best moment to fill them in)